ndemou/Out-PingStats/README.md

 B) The destination host may drop some of your ICMP echo requests(pings)

-    -Title (by default the host you ping)
-    -GraphMax 50 -GraphMin 5 (by default they adjust automatically) -AggregationSeconds 120 (the default)
+    -Title "My pings"   (by default the host you ping) -GraphMax 50 -GraphMin 5    (by default they adjust automatically) -AggregationSeconds 120    (the default)
     -BucketsCount 10    (the default)
     -UpdateScreenEvery 1    (the default)
     -HistSamples 100    (the default)
     -BarGraphSamples 20    (by default fills screen width)